tapmodo/Jcrop/docs/README.md

 - title: 100% Pure Javascript
   details: All vanilla with no dependencies, or use official wrappers for the component framework of your choice
-- title: Clean open source
-  details: Webpack'd for your convenience, the full source code is open, easy to develop with, and MIT licensed
-- title: Advanced Control
+- title: Responsive
-  details: Create complex interactivity that transcends mere
-    cropping using the well-documented API
+  details: Interface will automatically resize if the image size changes because of responsive CSS rules.
 - title: Touch Support
-  details: Native touch support tested with Android, iOS, and Chromebook.
-Mouse and touch support are simultaneous and automatic.
+  details: Touch support tested with Android, iOS, and Chromebook.
+Mouse and touch are simultaneous and automatic.
 - title: Multiple Crops
   details: Single cropping widgets are so boring widgets on the same stage are the doorway to advanced interfaces.
+- title: Clean open source
+  details: Webpack'd for your convenience, the full source code is open, easy to develop with, and MIT licensed.
-- title: Modern Browsers
+- title: Advanced Control
-  details: There's lots of documentation to dive right into, so why not do it now?
+  details: Create complex interactivity that transcends mere cropping using the well-documented API.
 footer: MIT Licensed | Copyright © 2008-2018 Tapmodo Interactive LLC
 ---